olafkotur/react-otio/README.md

 # React Otio

+> :construction: **Disclaimer:** This package is currently under construction.
+The stable release will be available at v1.0.0.

 React Otio is a collection of reusable React components and hooks.
 It's designed to be simple, lightweight, and performant.

 ## Installation